ryanbales/getting-started-llms/README.md

 ## Overview
 This is an example of using the OpenAI API in a python application.
 The python application is a web application hosted in streamlit.

-## Design
-This web application runs in python and uses Flask to serve the web pages.
-It uses Redis via AWS ElastiCache to store the session data and is deployed to AWS using Elastic Beanstalk.
-Currently, all conversation data is static and stored in AWS S3 and retreived on-demand.
-In the future, this will be updated to use diffeernt data storage systems.

 ## Prerequisites
 In order to get your local environment set up, you will need to have the following installed: